Audreykacur/FirstRepo/README.md

 - git commit -m "Initial Commit" ( -m = message )

-- creeat a new branch
+- create a new branch
-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

-this is an update

 - git push origin master (pushing the code to the orgin(which branch) master(default code that you see on the first page))